 We found 6 internists who accept United Healthcare Catastrophic HMO near Bartow, FL.

-Dr. Mary Quillinan is an internist.
-Patient ratings for Dr. Quillinan average 2.0 stars out of 5.
-She accepts Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield Gold, and more.
-Dr. Quillinan attended medical school at Philadelphia College of Osteopathic Medicine.
+Dr. Mary Quillinan sees patients in Lakeland, FL and Sebastian, FL.
+Her medical specialty is general internal medicine.
+Patients gave Dr. Quillinan an average rating of 2.5 stars out of 5.
+She is in-network for several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield Gold.
+She attended medical school at Philadelphia College of Osteopathic Medicine.

-Dr. Janivara Umesh specializes in general internal medicine.
-He honors Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
-He trained at a hospital affiliated with Wayne State University for residency.
+Dr. Janivara Umesh is a physician who specializes in general internal medicine.
+His residency was performed at a hospital affiliated with Wayne State University.
+Dr. Umesh accepts Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.

-Dr. Morris Kutner's specialties are general internal medicine and geriatrics (elderly care).
+Dr. Morris Kutner's areas of specialization are general internal medicine and geriatrics (elderly care); he sees patients in Lakeland, FL.
 On average, patients gave him a rating of 2.5 stars out of 5.
-Dr. Kutner accepts Coventry, United Healthcare HSA, United Healthcare HMO, and more.
+Dr. Kutner is in-network for Coventry, United Healthcare HSA, and United Healthcare HMO, in addition to other insurance carriers.

 Conditions / Treatments